Most popular

 Caught between critics demanding “corporate social responsibility” and investors demanding short-term profits, many companies seek to make their giving more strategic.
 But “strategic philanthropy” is often nothing more than PR campaigns promoting corporate brands.
 Result?

-READ ALSO: What is the plural form of million?
+READ ALSO: What is the name of COOH?

 Does corporate philanthropy provide more benefit than individual donors?